Japan

 Overnight in a Capsule

-In the evening, we'll arrive in Tokyo and settle into our capsule hotel.
+In the evening, we'll arrive in Tokyo and check into our capsule hotel.
 Don't worry – although many people think these spaces are claustrophobic, that's far from the truth.
-Besides, they are simply the best and most traditional way for a traveller to experience the atmosphere of Tokyo from the very first moment.
-On the first night, we'll rest, as we have an exciting programme ahead.
+Moreover, they're simply the best and most traditional way for a traveller to feel the atmosphere of Tokyo from the very first moment there.
+We'll rest on the first night because an exciting program awaits us.

 Accommodation and overnight stay at Nine Hours Akasaka Sleep Lab.